• Skip to primary navigation

 bulgur and rice are placed in a pot with water

-When cooked, pass it through a sieve using a back of a wooden spoon.
+Cook the mixture on medium-low heat until mushy.
+When cooked, pass it through a sieve using the back of a wooden spoon.
 Discard the solids.

 passing cooked bulgur and rice through a sieve